Trusted-AI-Labs/APTITUDE_Toolbox/README.md

 The detector and tracker configuration JSON files can be created using the *APTITUDE Toolbox Config Creator*.
 Simply open `config_creator/index.html` in your web browser.
 The *Video* fields are not needed since it is given using the above parameters.

+Example config files are available in /configs/, you can try them directly after changing the paths to your own model paths.

-NB: Config files for Detectron2, BackgroundSubtraction, IOU and KIOU cannot be created (yet) in the config creator.
+NB: The creation of a MaskRCNN config is not (yet) available in the config creator.
 Example files can be provided on demand.

 The classes JSON config file contains the name of the object classes that can be detected by your detector.
 It will be displayed along with the detected objects.
 For example:
 ```